Gelfond–Schneider constant: Properties

-is an irrational to an irrational power that is rational, which proves the theorem.
+is an irrational to an irrational power that is a rational which proves the theorem.
 The proof is not constructive, as it does not say which of the two cases is true, but it is much simpler than Kuzmin's proof.

 Hilbert's seventh problem

-Part of the seventh of Hilbert's twenty three problems posed in 1900 was to prove, or find a counterexample to, the claim that ab is always transcendental for algebraic a ≠ 0, 1 and irrational algebraic b.
+Part of the seventh of Hilbert's twenty-three problems posed in 1900 was to prove, or find a counterexample to, the claim that ab is always transcendental for algebraic a ≠ 0, 1 and irrational algebraic b.
 In the address he gave two explicit examples, one of them being the Gelfond–Schneider constant 2√2.

 In 1919, he gave a lecture on number theory and spoke of three conjectures: the Riemann hypothesis, Fermat's Last Theorem, and the transcendence of 2√2.
 He mentioned to the audience that he didn't expect anyone in the hall to live long enough to see a proof of this result.
 But the proof of this number's transcendence was published by Kuzmin in 1930, well within Hilbert's own lifetime.
 Namely, Kuzmin proved the case where the exponent b is a real quadratic irrational, which was later extended to an arbitrary algebraic irrational b by Gelfond and by Schneider.